Archive for the 'auditions' Category

 Yes, at auditions and callbacks there are actresses who scan the room with evil eyes for whoever they think is their biggest competition and then set out to destroy them.
 It’s pretty weird.

 I was once waiting in an auditorium for my turn to go in and read, and I watched an actress walk up and down the aisle scanning the competition.
 She picked me out to say something mean to.
 I guess I should have been flattered, if she thought I looked like her stiffest competition who needed to be torpedoed.
 She tossed her long blond hair over her shoulder and let the insults fly.
 “Did your agent send you here?”
 This for some non-union piece of crap open call early in my career.
 Her “agent” didn’t send her either, but she’s making believe he did.
 Then she asks me if I know “Chuck”.
+“You know, Chuck?
+The director?
+You’ve never met him?”
 She’s talking like they are old friends.
-When I see her meet him it’s apparent they have never met.
-Cukoo cuckoo.
+When I see her go in it’s apparent they’ve never met.
+Cuckoo cuckoo.

 I’ve actually befriended an actress who I’m consistently up against for the same role.
+We fill the same niche.
 She’s a doll.
-And when I’ve gotten to read with her I love her work.
+And when I’ve gotten to read with her, I love her work.
 She’s big time talented.
 We laugh about how soon we’ll run into each other again.
 We once both got cast in a production and talked on the phone and decided the director had his head up his ass and we dropped out together.
 So it doesn’t have to be a barracuda business.
+If I can’t do something I’ve been offered, I tell them about her and visa versa.

-A couple of months ago read for a soap.
+A couple of months ago I read for a soap opera.
 The high-pitched tension in the area where the actors were waiting was like a force or something.
 I settled into my own headspace.
 Then it happened.
 An actress asked me for a tissue.
 I have to respond.
 I’m not rude.
 But I know what’s coming.
-The innocuous followed by the vicious.
+THE INNOCUOUS FOLLOWED BY THE VICIOUS.
 As I’m handing her the tissue she glances at me and says, “You’re still looking at the script?
 I don’t need to.
-I memorized mine.”
-ZING!
-POW!
-WHAM!
+I MEMORIZED MINE.”
+Please stick that tissue up your ass.

 I have a veteran actress friend in my apartment building.
 Love her.
 She is an awesome sounding board if I am ever going crazy or anything.
+(EVER?)
 She’s done it all.
 Even married a director/acting teacher.
 Dated a very very famous actor in her youth.
-And her over arching description of the business is, “It’s a blood bath darling.
-It’s a blood bath.”
+And her over-arching description of the business is, “It’s a blood bath darling.
+Darling, it’s a blood bath.”

 Vermin On My Resume